Step 1: Add the Userpilot Snippet to Your Web App

 This step is crucial and often overlooked: install the Userpilot Builder Chrome Extension.
 This extension is your control panel for everything visual in Userpilot.
 It lets you:

-• Build flows, spotlights, banners, and buttons directly on your live app
+• Build flows, spotlights, banners, and buttons directly on your web app

 • Preview how things look before launching